Crown Court Representation

 Legal Aid for Crown Court Cases

-Legal Aid is automatic for most Crown Court cases.
+Legal Aid is available automatically for most Crown Court cases.
 However, currently around 1 in 4 defendants have to contribute towards their defence costs.

-There is a Means Test and you may have to pay a monthly contribution to the Legal Aid Agency.
+There is a Means Test and you may have to pay a substantial monthly contribution to the Legal Aid Agency.
 If you are acquitted, this is repaid.
-The calculation can be complicated but we can advise.
+The contribution calculation can be complicated.

 If your legal aid application was made on or after 27th January 2014, you will be ineligible if you have an annual household disposable income of £37,500 or more.